 - Battery Life: 50 Hours

-This system has a lot of advantages, and at around $1,600, it is mid-priced.
+This system has a lot of advantages and is mid-priced.
 I like that this can be worn on your head and is made for being able to move quickly and efficiently in indoor and outdoor spaces.
 This would be useful if you found yourself needing to check out a building during SHTF or if you are just scouting out an area.